-This phase allows us to dive deeper into technical, design, budget and team agility questions and issues to be able to assess and adjust scope and requirements for the project.
-It’ll include a Blueprint workshop run by the Creative Director, Technical Director, the Project Lead and Delivery Manager.
+This phase allows us to dive deeper into technical, design, budget and team agility questions and issues, to be able to assess and adjust scope and requirements for the project.
+It’ll include a Blueprint Workshop run by the Creative Director, Technical Director, the Project Lead and Delivery Manager.

-There are a variety of tasks in Foundations to make sure we are building the right thing in Evolutionary Development.
-During this phase we commonly undertake research, technical spikes, prototypes, user testing and agree the design direction.
+There are a variety of tasks in Foundations, to make sure we are building the right thing in Evolutionary Development.
+During this phase we commonly undertake research, technical spikes, prototypes, user testing and agree the Design Direction.

 Key outcomes include:

-- Agreeing a high level Delivery Plan which outlines delivery dates and objectives
+- Agreeing a high level Delivery Plan which outlines delivery dates and objectives.

-- Definitions of Ready and Done agreed
+- Definitions of Ready and Done are agreed.

-- Roles and responsibilities agreed
+- Roles and responsibilities are agreed.

-The activities are flexible but the outcomes are fixed and are assessed against this checklist of deliverables.
+The activities are flexible but the outcomes are fixed, and are assessed against this checklist of deliverables.

 Evolutionary Development is an iterative process.
 We use Jira as the project management tool with a defined workflow.
-We’re planning development in Timeboxes (generally 2 weeks long) and make use of agile ceremonies to keep us on track.
+We’re planning development in Timeboxes (generally two weeks long) and make use of agile ceremonies to keep us on track.

-- Daily stand-ups - standups are held with the client and each member of the team gives an update on what he/she did yesterday, what he/she are going to do today and if there are any blockers
+- Daily stand-ups – stand-ups are held with the client and each member of the team gives an update on what he/she did yesterday, what he/she are going to do today and if there are any blockers.

-- Retrospective - Held at the end of each timebox to recognise the good, identify issues and take actions to improve future Timeboxes
+- Retrospective – held at the end of each Timebox to recognise the good, identify issues and take actions to improve future Timeboxes.

-- Sizing - The development team estimate refined stories either in story points or hours
+- Sizing – the development team estimate refined stories either in story points or hours.

-- Timebox planning - The Development team, Business Ambassador and Delivery Manager decide on the next timebox goal and what stories will be worked on taking into account team capacity.
+- Timebox planning – the Development team, Business Ambassador and Delivery Manager decide on the next Timebox goal and what stories will be worked on, taking into account team capacity.